-Dr. Regina Lazarovich is a licensed clinical psychologist skilled in providing evidence-based treatments for individuals experiencing anxiety, depression, disordered eating, adjustment, trauma, and personality disorders.
-Dr. Lazarovich has expertise in Cognitive Behavioral Therapy (CBT) for Panic Disorder, Social Anxiety Disorder, Obsessive-Compulsive Disorder, and Generalized Anxiety Disorder.
-Dr. Lazarovich works with individuals struggling with disordered eating and body image concerns from Intuitive Eating and Health at Every Size (HAES) approaches.
-She conducts psychotherapy in English and Russian.
+Dr. Regina Lazarovich (she/her) is a licensed clinical psychologist skilled in providing evidence-based treatments for individuals experiencing anxiety, low self-worth, body image concerns, disordered eating, binge eating, depression, attention deficit/hyperactivity disorder (ADHD), as well as adjustment to life transitions.
+She has expertise in Cognitive Behavioral Therapy (CBT) for panic disorder, social anxiety disorder, obsessive-compulsive disorder (OCD), and generalized anxiety disorder.
+She meets individuals struggling wtih feelings of inadequacy with an approach rooted in Mindful Self-Compassion.
+She works with individuals struggling with chronic dieting, binge eating disorder and body image concerns from Intuitive Eating and Health at Every Size (HAES) approaches.
+She conducts psychotherapy in English and Russian upon request.

 Dr. Lazarovich approaches clients from a compassionate and empathic standpoint with the aim of alleviating suffering and constructing meaning.
-She provides a safe and non-judgmental space from which she helps clients move into vital life-directions.
-She collaborates with clients and tailors her approach to each person’s unique circumstances and needs.
-She firmly believes that while difficult circumstances present a challenge, it is never too late to choose to move forward and make changes that can result in an improved quality of life and profound personal growth.
+She provides a safe and non-judgmental space from which she helps her clients move in vital life-directions.
+She collaborates with each client and tailors her approach to their unique circumstances and needs.
+She firmly believes that it is never too late to choose to move forward and make changes that can result in an improved quality of life and profound personal growth.

 Dr. Lazarovich has a comprehensive background in traditional cognitive-behavioral, exposure-based, as well as, mindfulness-based approaches.
 She is proficient in CBT, Acceptance and Commitment Therapy (ACT) and Dialectical Behavioral Therapy (DBT).
 She has taught courses focusing on the Cognitive and Behavioral Approaches to Counseling and Psychotherapy for the Mental Health Counseling Program at Brooklyn College.
 Her clinical work has spanned hospital, private practice, community health center, and university counseling center settings.

-Dr. Lazarovich holds a Bachelors degree, a Masters degree, and a Doctorate degree in Psychology.
+Dr. Lazarovich holds a Bachelors degree in Psychology and Masters and Doctorate degrees in Clinical Psychology.
 She obtained her Bachelors from Brooklyn College and both her Masters and Doctorate degrees from Hofstra University.
-She has completed her predoctoral internship at the University of California, Davis and her postdoctoral fellowship at Cognitive Behavioral Associates.
+She completed her predoctoral internship at the University of California, Davis and her postdoctoral fellowship at Cognitive Behavioral Associates.